By: RJ Fisher Last Update: November 2023

 5. Bánh Khọt – Crispy Mini Pancake

 Now that you know about Bánh Xèo, take the next step.
 A less known, but oh so delicious variant is ‘Bánh Khọt’.
-Similar batter is used for this mini sized pancake with a single large shrimp in the center.
+Similar batter is used for this Vietnamese mini sized pancake with a single large shrimp in the center.
 Special cast-iron plates are used to bake the Bánh Khọt leaving the inside soft and fluffy with a crispy outside.

 6. Gỏi Đu Đủ Khô Bò – Green Papaya/Beef Salad

-Due to its tangy taste this salad is one of my favorites.
+Due to its tangy taste this Vietnamese salad is one of my absolute favorites.
 Shredded unripe papaya is mixed in with holy basil and tossed with a generous vinegar/soy sauce dressing.
 Thinly sliced dried beef is placed on top with sprinkles of crushed peanuts.
 If you prefer, you can add some sugar and/or minced red chili to the dressing.

 7. Phở – Vietnamese Noodle Soup

 Another Vietnamese food dish made famous by a former American president.
 In 2000, then president Clinton and his daughter Chelsea ate a bowl of the soup in Ho Chi Minh City.
-The event attracted a lot of media attention and overnight Phở grabbed a significant place on the international culinary map.
+The event attracted a lot of media attention and overnight Phở grabbed a significant position on the international culinary map.

-From the beef bones broth that simmered for hours on end, to the flat rice noodles and thinly sliced beef.
-All ingredients are of equal importance and must be high quality.
+From the beef bones broth that simmered for hours on end, to the flat rice noodles and thinly sliced beef, all ingredients are of equal importance and must be high quality.
 Although the broth is usually light, the spices that go into the broth are up the chef and are a main factor to distinguish between Phở restaurants.
 A basket with fresh herbs such as cilantro, green onion and Thai basil is served next to your bowl, together with essential condiments, such as lime, chilies and hoisin sauce.
 Load up to your liking and enjoy, slurping allowed.

 8. Bún Riêu – Crab Noodle Soup